 Moving cold spots have been reported.

-The lights seem to have a mind of their own;
+The lights seem to have a mind of their own.

 After lock-up of the building, lights that were turned off, turn themselves on again.

 Police who patrol the area see lights gayly burning away in the middle of the night, after they had been carefully turned off much earlier at closing.

 They move around items of importance during the rehearsal time, or between performances.

-Through a Ouija board session done by some thespians, the name, “Ellen”, came through.
+Through a Ouija board session done by some thespians, the name, Ellen, came through.

-Female disembodied voice is heard in the theatre.
+Her disembodied voice is heard in the theatre.

 Her unseen presence has been felt all over the theatre.

-Dressed in black, has been seen throughout the theater, perhaps where her store once stood, before the store was burned to the ground, with her in it?
+Dressed in black, she has been seen throughout the theater, perhaps where her store once stood, before it was burned to the ground, with her in it?

 Investigators have been physically nudged in a way to try to get them to leave.

 Genuine cold spots were recorded and felt in both the men’s and women’s dressing rooms.

 An investigator in the basement walked into an unseen presence, that stopped her in her tracks.
-She turned on her flashlight to see what stopped her, and no one living was there.
+She turned on her flashlight to see what had stopped her, and no one living was there.